 Overtrading Trading – often with tight stops and tiny profit targets will only make the broker rich.
 The desire to just make a few hundred dollars a day by locking in tiny profits whenever possible is a losing strategy.

 Over leveraged – Leverage two-way street.
 The brokers want you to use high leverage because that means more spread income because your position size determines the amount of spread income; the bigger the position, the more spread income the broker earns.

-Demo Accounts Broker demo accounts are a shill game of sorts; they’re not as time sensitive as real accounts and therefore give the impression that time-sensitive trading systems, such as short-term moving average crossovers, can be a consistently profitable trade; once you start dealing with real money, reality is quick to set in.
+Demo Accounts – Broker demo accounts are a shill game of sorts; they’re not as time-sensitive as real accounts and therefore give the impression that time-sensitive trading systems, such as short-term moving average crossovers, can be a consistently profitable trade; once you start dealing with real money, the reality is quick to set in.

 No Trading Plan – “Make money” is not a trading plan.
 A trading plan is a blueprint for trading success; it spells out what you see your edge as being; if you don’t have an edge, you don’t have a plan, and likely you’ll wind up a statistic (part of the 95% of new traders that lose and quit).

 Trading Against Prevailing Trend- There is a huge difference between buying cheaply on the way down and buying cheaply.
 What was a low price quickly becomes a high price when you’re trading against the trend.

 Exiting Trades Poorly- If you put on a trade and it’s not working make sure you exit properly; don’t compound the damage.
 If you’re in a winning trade don’t talk yourself out of the position because you’re bored or want to relieve stress; stress is a natural part of trading, get used to it.